 about the festival

 Arizona Piano Institute’s annual Summer Festival is a premier program in metropolitan Phoenix, Arizona—one unique to the Southwest.
+Our host this year is Grand Canyon University’s College of Fine Arts and Production.
 Our one-week enrichment program in the first full week of June is designed for collegiate and preparatory piano students of all ages.
 The minimum repertoire standard is an intermediate level, equivalent to Arizona Study Program, level 5 (i.e., early Clementi sonatinas).

 Students have the opportunity to participate in scheduled solo and ensemble masterclasses, workshops, rehearsals, and practice daily.
 Workshops on a myriad of well-rounded topics include performance practice, period keyboards, instrument construction, literature, theory and aural skills, sight-reading, composition and improvisation, conducting, and more.
 The week opens with a faculty concert and culminates in a young artists showcase recital, in which all students perform.
 View our promotional video and sample schedule for a sneak peak of the Festival.